-A summary of carryforward projects listed by Capital Program that will be completed or continued during the FY-2015 to FY-2019 Capital Improvement Plan period.
+The following is a summary of carryforward projects listed by Capital Program that will be completed or continued during the FY-2015 to FY-2019 Capital Improvement Plan period.
 These projects will not receive new funds during the FY-2015 to FY-2019 Capital Improvement Plan period.

-Five-Year CIP: Summary by Capital Program
+Five-Year CIP: Summary of Total Funding By Program

-The following is a summary of the FY-2015 to FY-2019 CIP listed by Capital Program.
+The following is a summary of total funding per-year listed by Capital Program for the FY-2015 to FY-2019 Capital Improvement Plan period.